 A traditional vegetables market in Cairo – Archive/Mahmoud Fakhry

-Egypt’s inflation rate is expected to drop to 20 percent in January and to 13-14 percent by August, Finance Minister Amr el-Garhy said Sunday.
+DUBAI – 10 February 2018: Egypt’s inflation is predicted to drop to 10 to 13 percent by the end of the year, Finance Minister Amr el-Garhy said Saturday.